deborahssoliveira/deborahssoliveira/README.md

 - 👋 Hi, I’m Deborah, i have 22 years old;
-- 👀 I’m interested in programming, games and desing;
+- 👀 I’m interested in programming, webdesing and games;
-- 🌱 I'm a student of analysis and systems development with preference in front-end
+- 🌱 I'm a student of analysis and systems development with focus in front-end
-- 💞️ Affinity with design, UX/UI and game development
+- 💞️ Affinity with HTML, CSS, JS, design, UX/UI and game development
 - 📫 How to reach me: Email: deborahssoliveira@gmail.com
 Instagram: @dehssv